stacksjs/vite-plugin-local/README.md

 # Local Development

-> A reverse proxy for local development with HTTPS support.
+> A smart reverse proxy for local development, with HTTPS support & other goodies.

 ## Features